djplaner/blog/docs/2012/12/05/tertiary-course-design-is-very-poor-and-we-solve-it-by-blame-the-teacher/index.md

 ---
-title: Tertiary course design is very poor, and we solve it by &quot;blame the teacher&quot;
+title: Tertiary course design is very poor, and we solve it by \"blame the teacher\"
 date: 2012-12-05 09:13:27+10:00
 categories: ['thesis']
 type: post